Skip to content

 3. Set environment variables:

-export COMPOSE_FILE=docker-compose.prod.yml
+export COMPOSE_FILE=docker-compose.staging.yml

-export GITHUB_REPOSITORY=your-org/webshop_freeze_design
+export GITHUB_REPOSITORY=Voorman/webshop_freeze_design

 export REGISTRY=ghcr.io

-export BACKUP_TAG=<previous-sha-or-version>
+export BACKUP_TAG=<previous-sha-tag>

 1. Run rollback script: